Daily Mail and General Trust: Consumer Media

 London's Evening Standard was owned by DMGT until it was sold to Alexander Lebedev in January 2009.
 DMGT still maintains a 5% share.

-In August 2023, DMGT confirmed its interest in acquiring the Telegraph Media Group.
-The TMG hosts a rival to the Daily Mail, the Daily Telegraph.

 Property information

 In the UK, Landmark Information Group includes Landmark and SearchFlow and provide information for property transactions.
 Trepp is a data provider for the US Commercial Real Estate Market.

 Corporate services

 DMGT ventures is the venture capital arm of DMGT.
 Investments include used-car platform Cazoo, property investment platform Bricklane, and will-writing platform Farewill.